jadeblaquiere/ecclib/README.md

 ```

 Note: if you want to run the benchmarks you'll need to install libsodium and
-also pass the `--enable-benchmarks` option to configure
+also pass the `--enable-benchmarks` option to configure.
+Building the examples
+is enabled via `--enable-examples`.

 ## Python bindings